 2. Zojirushi Neuro Fuzzy Rice Cooker

-Like the last Zojirushi rice cooker we looked at, the Neuro Fuzzy has setting options for several rice types and features the ‘fuzzy logic’ technology the Japanese manufacturer has become known for.
+Like the last Zojirushi rice cooker we looked at and evaluated, the Neuro Fuzzy has setting options for several rice types and features the ‘fuzzy logic’ technology the Japanese manufacturer has become known for.

 Upon first look, one thing that immediately stands out is the unit’s unconventional design, which is much more spherical than the average Japanese rice cooker.
-Despite its unique look, it comes with the standard capacity of 5.5 cups of uncooked rice (although a 10 cup model is available) and an automatic keep warm function.
+Despite its unique look, it comes with a standard capacity of 5.5 cups of uncooked rice (although a 10-cup model is available) and an automatic keep-warm function.
 Additionally, it can also be used for steaming vegetables and baking cakes, making it highly versatile.

 At just over $200, this Japanese rice cooker might be a little expensive for some, but we promise that it’s well worth the price.